-- DNV type approval certificate available on MARINE units.
-Visit CRE Technology Web site or contact your local distributor for more details. - Advanced load management functions (heavy consumers, non-essential load tripping). - Uneven load sharing protection. - No paralleling with mains.
+• DNV type approval certificate available on MARINE units.
+Visit CRE Technology Web site or contact your local distributor for more details.

 This logo applies to all "MARINE" units.
-It is used in this documentation to highlight features that are specific to marine units or applications.
+It is used in this documentation to highlight

-This logo applies to all "LT" units: this includes GENSYS 2 .0 LT MARINE and indicates that the function described is not included in LT units.
+This logo applies to all "LT" units: this includes GENSYS 2 .0 LT MARINE and indicates that